NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 classes='nhsuk-u-margin-top-2'
 %}

-You can read personalisation instructions while you’re editing NHS App message, email and text message templates.
+You can read personalisation instructions while you’re editing templates for NHS App messages, emails and text messages.

 You can use [Personal Demographics Service (PDS) personalisation fields](#pds-personalisation-fields-automatic-data) and [custom personalisation fields](#custom-personalisation-fields-your-data) in the same template.